Shiminc/mountain_rescue/README.md

 - `network` - using the graph theory to visualise the relationship of weather conditions in each mountain rescue incident.
 - `nlp` - apply what I learnt from 'NLP in action' to the data
 - `plotting`- various kinds of plots are designed to both explore the data as well as to achieve the goal of making a data journalism piece.
 I moved some of the scripts to another `plotting_archive` as they are initial pilots, and to `presented_on_page` for those scripts that produced visualisations on the webpage.
+- `processing` - it is used to produce selected data for trial and error for other work, include d3.
 - `scraping` - scraping a website - Wasdale Mountain Rescue https://www.wmrt.org.uk/, only publicly available content (Incident reports) is scraped.
 - `timeseries` - statistical modelling (arima, sarima, decomposition) and plotting  and machine learning (linear regression, SVM, random forest, xgboost) and hybrid of both to predict monthly number of incidents in timeseries.
 - `utils` - modules containing utilities functions created to be used in other scripts.